 Deploying ML Applications on Kubernetes

-Our image runs anywhere Docker runs — which, right now, means docker run on one machine.
-That's fine until 3am, when the container OOMs, exits, and stays exited, because nobody's awake to restart it.
-Or until traffic triples and a single container melts while nine idle cores sit on the box next door.
+Our image runs anywhere Docker runs, which right now means docker run on one machine.
+That's fine until 3am, when the container runs out of memory, exits, and stays down, because nobody is awake to restart it.
+Or until traffic triples and one container is overloaded while nine idle CPU cores sit on the server next to it.
 Running a container is easy.
-Keeping it running, healthy, and appropriately sized without a human babysitting it is a different job, and it's the job Kubernetes exists to do.
+Keeping it running, healthy, and correctly sized (without a human watching it) is a different job.
+That's the job Kubernetes exists to do.

-The good news repeats from every part of this series: almost none of this is ML-specific.
-A model server is, to Kubernetes, just a stateless HTTP service.
-The one place the model shows up — and it's the satisfying one — is the readiness probe we've been quietly building since part two.
+The good news, as in every part of this series: almost none of this is ML-specific.
+To Kubernetes, a model server is just a stateless HTTP service.
+The one place the model does show up — and it's the satisfying one — is the readiness probe we've been quietly building since part two.
 This is the article where it finally meets the thing it was designed for.

 The Deployment: replicas that heal themselves

-A Deployment is you describing the desired state — "I want two copies of this image running" — and Kubernetes relentlessly making reality match.
-A pod crashes, it starts a new one.
-A node dies, it reschedules onto another.
-You stop issuing commands and start declaring intent; the control loop does the babysitting.
+A Deployment is you describing a desired state — "I want two copies of this image running" — and Kubernetes constantly working to make reality match it.
+A pod crashes?
+It starts a new one.
+A node dies?
+It moves the pods onto another.
+You stop issuing commands and start declaring intent; the control loop does the watching for you.

 apiVersion: apps/v1